AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

 Then, you can choose the one that fits best with your needs and provide it to the CEBRA model as the :py:attr:`~.CEBRA.model_architecture` parameter.

-As an indication the table below presents the model architecture we used to train CEBRA on the datasets presented in our paper (Schneider, Lee, Mathis, 2022).
+As an indication the table below presents the model architecture we used to train CEBRA on the datasets presented in our paper (Schneider, Lee, Mathis.
+Nature 2023).

 .. list-table::
     :widths: 25 25 20 30